ORF 2: Branding

 From 1968 until 1992, ORF 2 prominently featured the red "ORF eye" logo in its television idents alongside several stylised number "2" logos.
 In 1992, the first version of the "yellow cube" ORF 2 logo was introduced, designed by Neville Brody.
-In 2000, ORF 2's logo was updated into a moving, cube with the number 2 inside.
-This particular logo has been nicknamed "Jelli."
-In 2005, there was another update to ORF's on-screen design: to avoid the logo being burnt in to plasma screens, it was changed from red-yellow to grey all-over.
+In 2000, ORF 2's logo was updated into a spinning, cube with the number 2 inside, seen moving to the centre and shortly after, back.
+As the sequence happens, it is often accompanied by a futuristic, background with lots of orange lighting over a black background, the ORF Eye is also visible under the light.
+This particular logo has been nicknamed "Würfel", German for "Cube".
+In 2005, there was another update to ORF's on-screen design: to avoid the logo being burnt in to plasma screens, it was changed from red-yellow to red-white.

 In 2010, it was announced that ORF 2 would be rebranded as "ORF zwei" in 2011, but it's unused.